Museu Medeiros e Almeida: Porcelain room

 The Qing dynasty is represented with both inner market vessels and export market enamel pieces from the Kangxi, Yongzheng and the Qianlong period, such as dinner sets inspired by western/European ceramic decoration and forms.

 Pieces marked on the base with imperial marks, made for the domestic market, stand out, such as a large vase painted with auspicious symbology, dating from 1760 to 1790, supported by two small male figures, depicted on their knees or a vase painted in gold and decorated with medallions of polychrome flowers, with a large bow in the bulge on which a child is supported, dated 1670–1680.

 Chapel

 This gallery keeps the religious artworks.
-The monumental mid-18th century Indo-Portuguese pulpit, made of carved, multi-colored painted wood, is originally from the Church of Our lLady of Monte in Velha Goa, in India.
+The monumental mid-18th century Indo-Portuguese pulpit, made of carved, multi-colored painted wood, is originally from the Church of Our Lady of Monte in Velha Goa, in India.
 The room also holds a set of display cabinets containing religious vestments, including an embroidered velvet antependium from 1592, pluvials and six silk brocade and lace chasubles from the 18th and 19th centuries.
 On the bottom of the room, there is a Portuguese 18th century carved and gilded wood altar piece surrounded by Portuguese silversmith artworks, carved Nottingham alabaster pieces and Flemish wood reliefs.